 Platform: Windows, macOS

-In order to be successful, players have to carefully manage finance and resource distribution for its citizens.
+In order to be successful, players have to carefully manage finance and resource distribution for their citizens.
 For the first time, features like day and night cycles were added.

 1. Cities: Skylines